-All applications shall be considered and decided by the Committee within seven days of receipt of a complete application.
+All applications shall be reviewed considered and decided by the Committee and a recommendation will be made within seven days of receipt of a complete application.
 Any appeal of the Committee's decision shall be to the Zoning Board of Appeals.